Birbhum killings direct fallout of TMC leader’s murder, carried out in organised manner: CBI report | Law-Order

 The Central Bureau of Investigation’s findings said that the rivalry was ''long standing'' between two groups -- one of Bhadu Sheikh and another of Palash Sheikh and Sona Sheikh.

+''In the retaliation plan of burning houses and killing family members and supporters of rival groups, (the) houses of Palash Sheikh and others were burnt... seven numbers of family members and relatives belonging to the rival groups were assaulted and burnt alive in the house of Sona Sheikh... and two others died while undergoing treatment,” the report said.

-The cause of the rivalry was related to ''their previous enmity for dominance in the local area and for control over income from illegal collection of money from commercial vehicles and other illegal activities''.
+The cause of the rivalry was related to their previous enmity for dominance in the local area, and for control over income from illegal collection of money from commercial vehicles and other unlawful activities, the CBI said.

 Nine people died of burn injuries after their houses at Bogtui were set afire by miscreants last month.